Diagnosing Deployment Problems

 microbosh.
 In this case,

-microboshis the VM whose BOSH Director component is used by Pivotal Platform to perform installations and updates of PAS and other products.
+microboshis the VM whose BOSH Director component is used by Ops Manager to perform installations and updates of TAS for VMs and other products.

 Components describes the components in detail.

-Rails log shows errors thrown by the VM where the Pivotal Platform web app, such as a Rails app, is running, as recorded in the
+Rails log shows errors thrown by the VM where the web app, such as a Rails app, is running, as recorded in the

 production.logfile.
 To explore other logs, see Logging Tips.

 This section contains general tips for locating where a particular problem is called out in the log files.
-For guidance regarding specific logs, such as those for PAS components, see the sections below.
+For guidance regarding specific logs, such as those for TAS for VMs components, see the sections below.